smokers logo.Smokers

 Like many all-singing and all-dancing grills, it takes a bit of practice to understand and master, especially if you’ve never had a kamado grill before.

-The thick ceramic walls and incredible heat retention mean you need to master temperature control more than you do on other grill types because bringing the temp down is hard if you overshoot.
+The thick ceramic walls and incredible heat retention mean you need to master temperature control more than you do on other grill types because bringing the temperature down is hard if you overshoot.

 I’ve written a complete guide to using a kamado grill.
 Check it out to learn the ropes.